 August 13th to September 17th, 2023

-ABERTO/02, in partnership with Etel, will launch furniture designed by Artigas, never previously available for commercial purchase.
-Claudia Moreira Salles and Humberto Campana will present unreleased pieces commissioned specifically for the exhibition.
+ABERTO/02, in partnership with Etel, launched new furniture designed by Artigas.
+Claudia Moreira Salles and Humberto Campana also presented new pieces commissioned especially for the exhibition.

-Curators: Claudia Moreira Salles, Filipe Assis e Kiki Mazzucchelli.
+Curators: Claudia Moreira Salles, Filipe Assis and Kiki Mazzucchelli.

 From 13/8 to 17/9